Research Week 2026

 11:20–12:00

 Aesthetic forms of knowledge: Challenges and subject-specific didactic choices in teaching.
-An Interdisciplinary Research Environment between KMH, Konstfack and SKH: ULF-EK
+An Interdisciplinary Research Environment between KMH, Konstfack and SKH: ULFEK

 Ninnie Andersson, Head of subject area Dance Pedagogy, Assistant Professor of Dance Pedagogy